AvaloniaUI/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/advanced-tutorial/close-dialog.md

+---
+Title: Return from Dialog
+Order: 7
+---

 ## Returning from the Dialog

 Now that the user can select one of our Albums, we need to be able to close the Dialog and return the result to the `ViewModel `that called the dialog.